dvchinx/JavaExercises/src/Basic/Exercise5/Exercise5EN.md

 4- Create a *method:(calcMCD)* that receives *int:(a, b)* and returns the result.

 *Take into account:*
-* *Use the Eclides algorithm to calculate the DCM.*
+* *Use the Euclides algorithm to calculate the DCM.*

 <h2>EXAMPLE:</h2>